Justia Lawyer Rating

 In response, the District Attorney of Santa Clara County lodged a detainer action with the Colorado warden, citing Nguyen’s pending felony charges in California.
 The Colorado warden acknowledged receipt of the detainer the next day, August 29, 2018.

 It was not until December 5, 2018, a delay of 14 weeks, that the Colorado warden served Nguyen with the detainer action from Santa Clara County and his right to demand final disposition of the charges under Penal Code § 1369.
-The same day, Nguyen formal requested final disposition of his California charges under § 1369.
+The same day, Nguyen formally requested final disposition of his California charges under § 1369.
 The Santa Clara District Attorney received Nguyen’s request from the Colorado warden on December 21, 2018.

 On March 4, 2019, Nguyen was brought to Santa Clara County and was arraigned the next day in his two pending felony matters.
 He then moved to dismiss these, citing the lapse of more than 180 days from receipt by the Santa Clara County Superior Court and District Attorney of his informal request for final disposition of his charges.